 - Christine Rhone has written or collaborated on many works dealing with Sacred Geometry and ancient wisdom.

 Cryptography and Ciphers

-- Peter Welsford is the Chairman of the Francis Bacon Society.
+- Peter Welsford is the President of the Francis Bacon Society.
 He has a particular interest in ciphers, sacred numerics and their relation to cutting-edge physics and philosophy.
 He is also a past Treasurer of the Scientific & Medical Network.